We’re looking for new Board Members

 Treasurer

-As the Treasurer, you will manage the chapter’s financial resources and financial planning.
+As the Treasurer, you will manage the chapter’s financial resources and and along with the Vice President of Operations, the financial planning.
 The chapter will rely on this position to perform risk management and provide recommendations on how the board is utilizing funds for chapter initiatives.
 The Treasurer is the guardian of the chapter’s accounts and financial records.
 This position will be responsible for all cash management procedures.

 • You will assume responsibility for cash management procedures and ensure that the chapter is in good standing with federal and state tax rules.

-• You will develop an operating budget, and work with the board to determine long-range financial goals and planning
+• With the Vice President of Operations, you will develop an operating budget, and work with the board to determine long-range financial goals and planning

-• You will prepare and present monthly and end-of-year finance reports to the board, which will include profit and loss statements for all events and program
+• You will prepare and present monthly and end-of-year finance reports to the board, which will include profit and loss statements for all events and programs

-• You will conduct regular audits with the chapter President and Vice President and other interested board members to secure transparent operations
+• You will conduct regular audits with the chapter President and Vice President of Operations and other interested board members to secure transparent operations

-• You will collaborate with the President and Vice President in completing an annual report that will be submitted to AIGA National
+• You will collaborate with the President and Vice President of Operations in completing an annual report that will be submitted to AIGA National

-• You will maintain relations with banks, financial advisor, insurance agents, and accountants
+• You will maintain relations with banks, financial advisors, insurance agents, and accountants

 • You will secure insurance for Commercial Liability and Directors and Officers Liability, in addition to liquor liability for special events, as needed